Muhammad-Yazdian/collatz_conjecture/README.md

 **Paul Erdős** said:
 > Mathematics may not be ready for such problems.

-# This code
+# This Branch
-- Use this code to test your own number and see if it reaches to 1 or not.
-- Use [the range-of-values branch](https://github.com/Muhammad-Yazdian/collatz_conjecture/tree/range-of-values) to test a range of numbers.
+- Using back propagation, we are interested to find the structure of the ending sequence (e.g. 4, 2, 1).
+- To do so, we can simply reverse the original rules:
+  - n = 2 * n or
+  - n = (n - 1) / 3

 # More
 - Proposed by Lothar Collatz in 1937